 Please note pesticide applications made on the application form dated May 2015 are no longer accepted.

-Confidential information should be supplied at the same time as the application:
+Include any confidential information at the same time as the application.

 The application process

 Once we have received your application, we will assess the pathway and determine if your substance is eligible for rapid assessment or will undergo a full assessment.